Civic technology · for partners

 You learn about service gaps from complaints.
 Illegal dumping is reported after it costs the county $20k to remediate.
 Programs run a year before you realize a ZIP doesn't use them.

-ClearPath: A demand-signal dashboard surfaces coverage gaps, contamination clusters, illegal-dumping risk, and a 12-month rule-gap seasonal chart — before complaints reach the mailbox.
+ClearPath: A demand-signal dashboard shows coverage gaps, contamination clusters, illegal-dumping risk, and a 12-month rule-gap chart.
+You see them before complaints reach the mailbox.

 Evidence: Illegal-dumping early-warning · demand signals

-Pilot cities stand up their first verified program in under a week.
-Municipal publishers verify rules without engineering involvement.
+Pilot cities have their first verified program running in 1–2 weeks.
+Your team can verify rules without any technical help.

 What your team gets